z-lab/paroquant/README.md

     --output-dir models/Qwen3-8B-PARO
 ```

-Pseudo-quantized models can be loaded directly with huggingface.
-To load real-quantized models with huggingface:
+Pseudo-quantized models can be loaded directly with `transformers`.
+To load real-quantized models with `transformers`:

 ```python
 # for LLaMA